ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

      	]
      }
      ```
-   * Click on **Try it out** to see the JSON output.

-1. Using the API endpoints, you can now call this model from any application.

-## Test your model

-{:#test_model}

-1. Under **Test**, you should see input data (Feature data) being populated automatically.
-2. Click **Predict** and you should see the **Predicted value for species** in a chart.
+1. Click **Predict** and you should see the **Predicted value for species** in a chart.
-3. For JSON input and output, click on the icons next to the active input and output.
+1. For JSON input and output, click on the icons next to the active input and output.
-4. You can change the input data and continue testing your model.
+1. You can change the input data and continue testing your model.

 ## Create a feedback data connection

 {:#create_feedback_connection}

 1. For continuous learning and model evaluation, you need to store new data somewhere.
 Create a [{{site.data.keyword.dashdbshort}}](https://{DomainName}/catalog/services/db2-warehouse) service > **Entry** plan which acts as our feedback data connection.

   Make sure to select the **Entry** plan when creating the above instance.
   {:tip}